Philosophy of space and time: Direction of time

-The problem of the direction of time arises directly from two contradictory facts.
+The problem of the direction of time arises directly from two disparate facts.
 Firstly, the fundamental physical laws are time-reversal invariant; if a cinematographic film were taken of any process describable by means of the aforementioned laws and then played backwards, it would still portray a physically possible process.
-Secondly, our experience of time, at the macroscopic level, is not time-reversal invariant.
-Glasses can fall and break, but shards of glass cannot reassemble and fly up onto tables.
-We have memories of the past, and none of the future.
-We feel we can't change the past but can influence the future.
+Secondly, our experience of time, at the macroscopic level, is not time-reversal invariant; glasses fall and break, but shards of glass do not reassemble and fly up onto tables.